How You Support the Allen School

 Bringing life sciences, economics, social science, culture, history and ecology together is key for designing global health programs that will improve the lives of animals and people well into the future.
 Your gift creates opportunities for our graduate students to learn across disciplines and bring that knowledge to local communities.

 Solutions to global health challenges come from multiple people and organizations working together.
 This sharing of ideas from different perspectives is what creates strong, culturally appropriate solutions.
-Your support helps to build partnerships within the School for Global Animal Health to assist with the development and application of disease intervention strategies at the animal-human interface.
+Your support helps to build partnerships within the School for Global Health to assist with the development and application of disease intervention strategies at the animal-human interface.

 Diseases that pass between animals and humans are called zoonotic diseases.
 Recent studies show that up to 75 percent of recently emerging infectious diseases in humans originally came from animals.
 These include diseases that have made recent news like Ebola, Zika, Middle East respiratory syndrome and avian influenza.
 Your gift in support of research will help us learn how to detect diseases faster, develop vaccines to prevent the spread of disease, and help save lives.